BrendenEum/Website/content/project/value-signals-in-the-orbitofrontal-cortex-incorporate-reference-dependent-surprise-utility/index.md

   appetitive juice versus a neutral solution.
-We look at value signals encoded in the orbitofrontal cortex at the time of consumption to see if these signals depend solely on consumption utility, or if they are also modulated by surprise utility. *Winner of a 2022 Chen Graduate Innovator Grant.*
+We look at value signals encoded in the orbitofrontal cortex at the time of consumption to see if these signals depend solely on consumption utility, or if they are also modulated by surprise utility. *Winner of the 2022 Chen Graduate Innovator Grant.*
 authors:
   - Brenden Eum
   - Antonio Rangel